 - Of good moral character.

-- Six months tobacco free at the time of application.
+- Six months tobacco free at time of application.

-- Must live within Hillsborough County or within Citrus, Hardee, Hernando, Lake, Manatee, Pasco, Pinellas, Polk, Sarasota, or Sumter County as long as the residence is located within the 60-mile parameter of Falkenburg Road Jail at the time of appointment/employment.
+- Live within Hillsborough County or within Citrus, Hardee, Hernando, Lake, Manatee, Pasco, Pinellas, Polk, Sarasota, or Sumter County as long as the residence is located within the 60-mile parameter of Falkenburg Road Jail at the time of appointment/employment.

 Required Pre-Employment Testing

-- Successful completion of Physical Abilities Assessment (PAA).
+- Successful completion of pre-employment testing including the standard HCSO Physical Abilities Assessment (PAA).

 Additional Job Requirements